 Pea weevils were found in April 2016 in the Wairarapa area of New Zealand.
-MPI needs your help to rid the area of this pest and prevent it from establishing in New Zealand.
+Biosecurity New Zealand needs your help to rid the area of this pest and prevent it from establishing in New Zealand.

 Ban on growing peas in Wairarapa area

 - From 4pm 27 July 2016, green and sugar snap peas cannot be grown in the Wairarapa area up to Pahiatua.

 - This ban applies to both home vegetable gardens and commercial cropping.